dfreniche/freniche.com/content/cv/index.md

 - Swift / Java (for the native modules and extensions)
 - gulp, bash, Ruby for the tooling

-I've been helping with the native/Swift Chat App and currently I'm working on the new native iOS App for Teamwork, using:
+I've also been helping with the native/Swift Chat App.
+Last year at Teamwork I worked on the new native iOS App for Teamwork, using:

 - Xcode (of course)
 - clean architecture, several layers
 - tests with Quick/Nimble
 - RxSwift
-- Realm
+- Realm for local persistence
 - Cocoa Pods & SPM
 - Bitrise as CI
 - SwiftLint
 - Sourcery

----

-## Past experience

 ### Mobile Developer at [Mobile Jazz](http://www.mobilejazz.com):